Skip to content

 API - clearAllData

-Clear all data that has not been uploaded to the server.
+Clear all data not yet uploaded to the server.

 var ftModule = uni.requireNativePlugin("GCUniPlugin-MobileAgent");